Mihail-Hristov-123/first-task-js-ts/README.md

 - Payment simulation with a timeout
 - Usage of TypeORM decorators - Entity, Column, ManyToOne, ManyToMany, JoinTable
 - Customer behavior depends on the premium subscription - access to limited items, discounts
+- isProduct type guard
+- usage of private properties

 ### Instructions

 - Please include the connection string (will be provided in task submission) in the env file - I am using a remote DB
 - index.ts is the entry point of the app, npm run start will handle compilation and the demo
+- Please check out demo.ts for explanations of what is currently happening and clarifications of the code